The following guide covers:

 As you are now sure you are ready for accreditation, we can finally submit your application.

 The application covers eight main sections.
-First section includes general information about your institution, including logistics and contact information.
-In other actions you need to fill in information about your institution ownership, your program/course information, intitution affirmations, and documentation.
+The first section includes general information about your institution, including logistics and contact information.
+In other steps, you need to fill in information about your institution ownership, your program/course information, institution affirmations, and documentation.

 The application submission will not take you too long, as we have already gathered all the necessary documents and course information.
 Most of the time the questions require a yers-or-no answer.